Skip to Content

 Round coffee filter colored with a variety of green markers.
 Markers and small spritz bottle set near filter paper.

-Let kids use whatever colors they want, but here are a few suggestions.
-For mostly green shamrocks, use a variety of green and yellow markers.
+Let kids use whatever colors they want, but here are a few suggestions: For mostly green shamrocks, use a variety of green and yellow markers.

 Overhead view of round coffee filter colored in a rainbow pattern.
 Markers and water spray bottle are next to the filter.

-Place the colored coffee filter on a paper plate, sheet of parchment paper, craft mat or large zipper baggie and spray with water.
+Place the colored coffee filter on a paper plate, sheet of parchment paper, craft mat, or large zipper baggie and spray with water.

 White girl's hand holding small spritz bottle and spraying rainbow colored coffee filter with water.
 A wet green colored coffee filter is farther in the back.

+Set the wet coffee filters aside to dry.
 These may require additional drying time depending on how much water is sprayed on them during the blending stage.

 Once your coffee filter is dry, it’s time to cut out your coffee filter shamrock!
+Print out the shamrock craft template and cut out the shamrocks.

 Please note: The template includes a couple different sizes.
 The smaller size was used for the shamrocks in these photos.